George Stacy

-George Stacy is a fictional character appearing in American comic books published by Marvel Comics, primarily in association with Spider-Man.
+Captain George Stacy is a fictional character appearing in American comic books published by Marvel Comics, primarily in association with Spider-Man.
 He is Gwen Stacy's father and the police captain from the New York City Police Department.
 Stacy is a strong supporter of Spider-Man, often defending the superhero when others accuse Spider-Man of criminal acts, and thus serves as a foil personality to another Spider-Man related character, J. Jonah Jameson.
 Stacy's death in The Amazing Spider-Man #90 (November 1970) has been described as a turning point in the Spider-Man saga, signaling to readers that permanent changes could happen in the story, and that the supporting cast was not safe.
-Stacy was resurrected in a cloned body by Ben Reilly in Dead No More: The Clone Conspiracy (2016–2017), with the embodiment of Death herself confirming in Ben Reilly: The Scarlet Spider (2017–2018) that all clones Ben created of deceased people had their souls intact on being brought back, before Stacy was killed again by the Carrion Virus.
+Stacy was resurrected in a cloned body by Ben Reilly in Dead No More: The Clone Conspiracy (2016–2017), with the embodiment of Death herself confirming in Ben Reilly: The Scarlet Spider (2017–2018) that all clones Ben created of deceased people had their souls intact on being brought back, before Stacy was killed again by the Carrion virus.
+The comic book series Spider-Gwen (2015–present) explores an alternate version of George Stacy from Earth-65, where his daughter Gwen became Spider-Woman.

 The character has been adapted from the comics into several forms of media, including animated series and feature films.
 In live-action, the character was played by James Cromwell in the film Spider-Man 3 (2007), by Denis Leary in Marc Webb's The Amazing Spider-Man film duology (2012–2014), and by Shea Whigham in Spider-Man: Across the Spider-Verse (2023) and Spider-Man: Beyond the Spider-Verse (TBA).

 Publication history

-George Stacy first appeared in The Amazing Spider-Man #56 (January 1968), created by writer Stan Lee and artist John Romita Sr.
+The Captain George Stacy of Earth-616 first appeared in The Amazing Spider-Man #56 (January 1968), created by writer Stan Lee and artist John Romita Sr., while the Captain George Stacy of Earth-65 first appeared in Edge of Spider-Verse #2 (September 2014), adapted by writer Jason Latour and artist Robbi Rodriguez.